How many square feet could you treat with a hand sprayer holding 1 gallon, if it takes 4 ounces of the spray mix to treat 100 square feet?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-1 gallon is equal to 128 ounces.
-If you know that it takes 4 ounces of the spray mix to treat 100 square feet, you can calculate how many square feet can be treated with the 128 ounces available in the sprayer.
+According to the problem, it takes 4 ounces of the spray mix to treat 100 square feet.
+To find out how many square feet can be treated with 128 ounces, we can set up a proportion based on the information provided.

 Subscribe